OmarAI2003/Ersilia-utilities/Testing.md

 ```
 ___

-I started to explore different Ersilia models in the hub I used `ersilia catalog --hub` to see the models there.
+To explore different Ersilia models in the hub I used `ersilia catalog --hub` to see the models there.
 It returned exactly 172 models in the form of a table by default:

 ```bash
 ┌───────┬────────────┬─────────────────────────────────────┐